-VOLUMES - All volumes are reported in MBF, net Scribner short-log scale (20 feet maximum scaling length), except where otherwise indicated in Table 1.
-A "board foot" is defined as a board measuring 1"T x 12"W x 12"L. In the abbreviation "MBF," the "M" is from Latin and represents 1,000 (one thousand), or three decimal points.
-For example, 100,000 board feet (BF) is the same as 100 MBF.
+VOLUMES-All volumes are reported in MBF, net Scribner short-log scale (20 feet maximum scaling length), except where otherwise indicated in Table 1.
+A board foot (BF) is defined as a board measuring one inch in thickness times twelve inches in width times twelve inches in length (1"T x 12"W x 12"L).
+In the abbreviation MBF, the M is from Latin and represents 1,000 (one-thousand), or three decimal points.
+For example, 100,000 BF is the same as 100 MBF.

-For national forest timber sold on scaled volumes, the U.S. Forest Service statements of account (billing statement) shall be the basis for determining taxable volume.
+For national forest timber sold on scaled volumes, the United States Forest Service statements of account (billing statement) shall be the basis for determining taxable volume.
 For reporting lump-sum sales, use the timber volumes actually scaled during the quarter.
-To convert split products to a board foot basis, multiply the thickness by the width and by the length (all in inches) and divide by 144 (T" x W" x L" / 144) = board feet per piece.
+To convert split products to a board foot basis, multiply the thickness by the width and by the length (all in inches), and divide by 144 (T" x W" x L" ÷ 144 = board feet per piece).
 Volume scaled by weight (tons) or hundred cubic feet (CCF) must be converted to MBF for tax reporting purposes.